-Polio vaccine safety tests are standard practice but advancing nOPV2 required an even deeper analysis than usual: we needed to demonstrate that nOPV2’s weakened vaccine virus was more genetically stable (less likely to revert to a virulent state) than the weakened virus currently used in OPV2.
+Polio vaccine safety tests are standard practice but advancing nOPV2 required an even deeper analysis than usual: we needed to conclusively demonstrate that nOPV2’s weakened vaccine virus was more genetically stable (less likely to revert to a virulent state) than the weakened virus used in OPV2.

 We looked for specific changes in the virus that are known, or have the potential, to contribute to a reverted virulent state in OPV2 shed virus.
 We paid close attention to the behavior of these genomic regions in our analysis of nOPV2 shed virus to detect any potentially problematic changes.